magnickolas/alfred_pass/README.md

 ## Quickstart

-Download the workflow for your architecture (amd64 for Intel chips, arm64 for M1/M2) and install it in Alfred.
+Download the workflow for your architecture (amd64 for Intel chips, arm64 for Apple silicon) and install it in Alfred.

 Type: